DanOsad/Ethereum-Wallet-API/README.md

 <h3 align="center">Ethereum Wallet API</h3>

   <p align="center">
-    A toold for reading data from the Ethereum blockchain.
+    A tool for reading data from the Ethereum blockchain.
     <br />
     <a href="https://github.com/DanOsad/Ethereum-Wallet-API"><strong>Explore the docs »</strong></a>
     <br />